loicrouillermonay/BSA2021_Google/README.md

 #### Frontend

-1) For the frontend, we use the open-source library 'streamlit', which allows to easily create data science web applications.
-A simple, yet efficient layout can be built in a few lines to allow users to enter French sentences.
-Those sentences are then sent to the API, which will return the result their difficulty and show it on the screen for the users.
-Additionnally, right after that, another API call is sent to retrieve the difficulty of each word, which will be display according to a color code on the web page.
+1) For the frontend, we use the open-source library 'streamlit', which allows us to create data science web applications easily.
+A simple yet efficient layout can be built in a few lines to allow users to enter French sentences.
+Those sentences are then sent to the API, which will return their difficulty and show it on the screen for the users.
+Additionally, right after that, another API call is sent to retrieve the difficulty of each word, which will be displayed according to a color code on the web page.

-2) Once the web interface is developed, we decided to use Heroku (a PaaS) to host the frontend for free thanks to their Free-tier service.
-In a few commands in the terminal which are also listed in ```DOCUMENTATION.md```, the ```/frontend``` folder as well as all the necessary dependencies are installed and then deployed in a Heroku style container (in the same way as Docker) and are put online at the address: https://lingorank-frontend.herokuapp.com/
+2) Once we developed the web interface, we decided to use Heroku (a PaaS) to host the frontend for free, thanks to their Free-tier service.
+In a few commands in the terminal, which are also listed in ```DOCUMENTATION.md```, the ```/frontend``` folder as well as all the necessary dependencies are installed and then deployed in a Heroku style container (in the same way as Docker) and are put online at the address: https://lingorank-frontend.herokuapp.com/

 ### 6.3 Model and Model Evaluation overal summary

 #### Predictive model description

 We use the power of Deep Learning and especially Transfer Learning.
-This means that we take a model that has been trained on a huge data set and fine-tune it to a specific task.
-So we chose CamemBERT, an iteration of the BERT (Bidirectional Encoder Representations from Transformers) architecture, which is a model made by researchers at Google.
+This means that we take a model that has been trained on a vast data set and fine-tune it to a specific task.
+So we chose CamemBERT, an iteration of the BERT (Bidirectional Encoder Representations from Transformers) architecture, a model made by researchers at Google.
 CamemBERT was presented in the paper _CamemBERT: a Tasty French Language Model by Louis Martin, Benjamin Muller, Pedro Javier Ortiz Suárez, Yoann Dupont, Laurent Romary, Éric Villemonte de la Clergerie, Djamé Seddah, and Benoît Sagot_.
 This model was trained on 138GB of French text.
-With the help of a blog post by Olivier (2021) and the Huggingface Transformers library, we have adapted this model and added a classification layer with 6 outputs at the end of it.
+With the help of a blog post by Olivier (2021) and the Huggingface Transformers library, we have adapted this model and added a classification layer with six outputs at the end of it.
 Thus, it becomes possible to train it to classify French sentences difficulty levels from A1 to C2.

 #### A word about combining multiple models

 In our approach with Pycaret, we combined several models.
-We used two methods: ensembling (boosting and bragging) and stacking (use several different algorithms and we average the each of their output).
-It was possible to do all of this quite easily with the open source library Pycaret.
+We used two methods: ensembling (boosting and bragging) and stacking (use several different algorithms and average each of their output).
+It was possible to do all of this quite easily with the open-source library Pycaret.
 However, the results were not fundamentally superior.
-The predictions took longer to perform without being really more accurate.
+The predictions took longer to perform without being truly more accurate.
 For the stacking, we used several models.
 That is, we took the top 3 machine learning algorithms found with Pycaret with the best results on our dataset and then averaged their three predictions to assign the label.
-This technique was not that notably successful either successful.
+Unfortunately, this technique was not that notably successful nor successful.
-So, in essence, combining models lead to improvements, but they were far from major.
+So, in essence, combining models led to improvements, but they were far from significant.